 “Move out of your comfort zone.
 You can only grow if you are willing to feel awkward and uncomfortable when you try something new.”
 Brian Tracy

-2018 has been the year that I have decided to push my boundaries.
-I purposely stepped out of my comfort zone weekly in order to continue growing.
+This year has been the year that I have decided to push my boundaries.
+I am purposely stepping out of my comfort zone weekly in order to continue growing.
 Stepping out of your comfort zone is not always easy.
 But once you do, I promise that the feeling will be amazing.

-We are approaching the end of the year.
-This is a good time to look back and evaluate the goals you set for yourself, do some shifting if you need to and step out of your comfort zone in 2019.
+We have reached July 2nd – the first Monday of the mid-year point.
+This is a good time to look at the last six months, evaluate your goals, do some shifting if you need to and step out of your comfort zone.

 Here are 12 ways you can push yourself out of your comfort zone daily: